parallelspec/parallelspec.github.io/content/private/encounters/Day 0 Encounters.md

 **SecretEnding1**
 *"WhereWereWe"*
 The crew sucessfully passes all the checks.
 You continue to head towards your home planet of Earth.
+All is good.
+The Era has Ended.